The best early Prime Day laptop deals to shop now, according to a tech expert

 When is Amazon Prime Day 2022?

-Amazon Prime Day is taking place on 12 and 13 July this year, though some official Prime Day laptop deals have already started appearing.
+Amazon Prime Day is taking place this week on 12 and 13 July this year, though some official Prime Day laptop deals have already started appearing.

 This is a return to form for the annual sale, which in recent years has landed in October and June as the pandemic threw a spanner in the works.